Skip to content

 List<User> userList = Db.listByIds(Arrays.asList(1L, 2L, 3L), User.class);

-// Query using condition constructor
+// Query using a condition wrapper

 LambdaQueryWrapper<User> queryWrapper = Wrappers.lambdaQuery(User.class)